Aplastic Anemia in Children

 - Radiation therapy and chemotherapy.
 For the treatment of cancer.

-What are the symptoms of aplastic anemia in children?
+What are the symptoms of aplastic anemia in a child?

 - From decreased red blood cells: